open-mmlab/mmgeneration/docs/inception_stat.md

 ```
 If not defined, the config in `data['test']` would be used in data loading process.
 If you want to extract the inception state of the training set, you can set `--subset train` in the command.
 Then the dataset would be built under the guidance of config in `data['train']` and images under `data/imagenet/train` and process pipeline of `train_pipeline` would be used.

-## Define the version of Inception Net
+## Define the Version of Inception Net

-In the above command, the script will take the PyTorch InceptionV3 by default.
+In the aforementioned command, the script will take the [PyTorch InceptionV3](https://github.com/pytorch/vision/blob/main/torchvision/models/inception.py) by default.
 If you want the [Tero's InceptionV3](https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/metrics/inception-2015-12-05.pt), you will need to switch to the script module:

 ```shell
 python tools/utils/inception_stat.py --imgsdir ${IMGS_PATH} --pklname ${PKLNAME} --size ${SIZE} \
     --inception-style stylegan --inception-pth ${PATH_SCRIPT_MODULE}
 ```

-## Control number of images to calculate inception state
+## Control Number of Images to Calculate Inception State

 In `inception_stat.py`, we provide `--num-samples` argument to control the number of images used to calculate inception state.